-Small purchase procedures (MPC)
+Small purchase procedures

-A school district can use small purchase procedures for any contract that does not exceed \$20,000 in the aggregate, if small purchase procedures are in writing and available to the public.
+A school district that has adopted the Model Procurement Code can use small purchase procedures for any contract that does not exceed \$30,000 in the aggregate, if small purchase procedures are in writing and available to the public.
+(Note: Jefferson County cannot exceed \$20,000.)